andraugust/andraugust.github.io/quantum-3.md

 &=\int \bar\psi(k,0)e^{i(kx-\omega t)}dk
 \end{align*}
 $$
 So the general solution is a sum of planewaves weighted by the "amount" of each wave present in the initial condition.
-Because each planewave moves at a different speed—its _phase speed_—the initial waveform spreads out over time, with the higher frequencies moving faster.
+Because each planewave moves at a different speed—its _phase speed_—the initial waveform spreads out over time.

-To make a Gaussian wavepacket consider the following initial condition in momentum-space:
+To make a Gaussian wavepacket, consider the following initial condition in momentum-space:

 $$
 \bar\psi(p,0) = \frac{1}{(2\pi \sigma_p^2)^{1/4}} \exp (-\frac{(p-p_0)^2}{4\sigma_p^2})